nbarbettini/recaffeinate.co/src/content/post/mcp-in-plain-english.md

 Many videos and posts describe the _what_ of MCP, and the reasons it's exciting.
 But developers I talk to are often confused about the _why_ and _how_: Is MCP just a special kind of API?
 Why do we need a new API for agents, anyway?
 Can't agents just call regular APIs?
 Why does MCP drag OAuth and all its jargon into the picture?

 In this post, I'll break down the _why_ and _how_ of MCP in plain English.
-You don't need to have a background in agents or model training to follow along, just basic software development concepts.
+You don't need to have a background in agents or models to follow along.

 **TL;DR** — Because of how they work, AI models (LLMs) need an API to reach the outside world via your application code.
 MCP standardizes how _your application code_ does this, so you can reuse integrations instead of writing each one yourself.